pgorman/dangerjaunt/dangerjaunt.md

 #### 1. ESP ####

 The magic-user detects the thoughts of other beings.
-The spell cannot penetrate more than two feet of stone and is blocked by even a thin sheet of lead.
+Stone thicker than two feet, or even a thin sheet of lead, blocks the spell.
 Range: 6''; duration: 2 hours.

 #### 2. Invisibility/Detect Invisibility  ####

-The object of _Invisiblity_, whether a person or a thing, becomes invisible to both normal vision and darkvision.
+The object of _Invisiblity_, whether a person or a thing, becomes undetectable by normal sight or darkvision.
-An invisible creature cannot be attacked unless its approximate location is known, and those attacks suffer a -4 penalty to hit.
+An invisible creature cannot be attacked without knowledge of its presence and approximate location, and those attacks suffer a -4 penalty to hit.
 Range: 24''; duration: until dispelled or attack.

 _Detect Invisibility_ reveals invisible creatures and objects to the caster.